In the fast-paced digital age, where social media platforms dominate the marketing landscape, it’s easy to overlook the humble email newsletter.

 Get them excited about upcoming events and new clubs and outline what they can expect during their first week back.

-9. College email newsletter template
+9. College email newsletter templates

 Colleges and universities have a lot of people to communicate with–alumni, staff, applicants, enrolled students and prospective students.